elle248/GettingCleaningDataCourseProject/CodeBook.md

 ###Subject
 Type: Integer
+Units: None
 This field uses an ID to anonymously specify the person involved in each sample.
 The range of this field is from 1-30, since 30 people took part in collecting the data for this study.

 ###Activity
 Type: String
+Units: None
 This is the activity Label, which describes the activity that the person in the study was undertaking.
 Possible values of this field are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.

 ###Features
 Type: String
+Units: normalised and bounded within [-1,1]
 There are a number of different columns (column 3 onwards in the TidyData.txt file) relating to different features from the study.
-These various column names can be broken down into 4 parts of the follwoing form:
+These various column names can be broken down into 5 parts of the follwoing form:

 <"t"/"f"><"body"/"Gravity"><"Acc"/"AccJerk"/"AccMag"/"Gyro"/"GyroJerk"/"GyroMag">-<"mean()"/"std()"><"X"/"Y"/"Z">